firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave_adaptive_stepper.py.rst

 mesh and the approximating spaces::

   from firedrake import *
-  from irksome import GaussLegendre, Dt, TimeStepper import numpy
+  from irksome import GaussLegendre, Dt, AdaptiveTimeStepper import numpy

   N = 10